 What is a Nondisclosure Agreement (NDA)?

-A nondisclosure agreement (or NDA) is simply a business contract to keep certain information confidential and not to share that information (or disclose it) to third parties.
-NDAs can be “one-way” where one party is sharing confidential information with another, or “mutual” where both parties are sharing confidential information with each other.
+A nondisclosure agreement (or NDA) is simply a business contract to keep certain information confidential and not to share that information (or disclose it) with third parties.
+NDAs can be “one-way,” where one party is sharing confidential information with another, or “mutual,” where both parties are sharing confidential information with each other.

 What is the purpose of a Nondisclosure Agreement?

 NDAs are used by businesses of all sizes to protect confidential and proprietary information.
-Our small business clients use NDAs to protect information about their business that shouldn’t fall into the hands of others.
+Our business clients use NDAs to protect information about their business that shouldn’t fall into the hands of others.
 For example: